MForemxn/Bachelor-of-Information-Technologies-Diploma-in-Information-Technologies-Professional-Practice/What is EdStem Programming 1 EdStem Lesson.md

 Programmers of course enjoy getting into trivial arguments about which [[editor]] isbest (though of course, the best [[editor]] is ~~the one that works for you~~ Microsoft Excel)

-![[A Cueball-like man sits at a computer, programming.
+![[A Cueball-like [[man]] sits at a computer, programming.
 Cueball stands behind him and looks over his shoulder.]
 Cueball: nano?
 Real Programmers use emacs.
 [Megan appears behind him.]
 Megan: Hey.
-Real Programmers use vim.
-[A second Cueball-like man appears behind her.]
+Real Programmers use [[vim]].
+[A second Cueball-like [[man]] appears behind her.]
 Ed Cueball: Well, Real Programmers use ed.
-[A third Cueball-like man appears behind him.]
+[A third Cueball-like [[man]] appears behind him.]
 Cat Cueball: No, Real Programmers use cat.
 [Hairbun appears behind him.]
 Hairbun: Real Programmers use a magnetized needle and a steady hand.
-[A fourth Cueball-like man enters, facing them all.
+[A fourth Cueball-like [[man]] enters, facing them all.
 We see him facing the last two Cueball-like men and Hairbun.]
 Butterfly Cueball: Excuse me, but Real Programmers use butterflies.
 [A Cueball-like programmer is standing much like Butterfly Cueball except for holding out a butterfly in front of his computer.
 The butterfly flaps its wings.]
 Butterfly Cueball (narration within the panel, not diegetic to the scene): They open their hands and let the delicate wings flap once.
 [The next two panels are smaller, and two sets of narrative text are written to span respectively above and below both panels.
 The first panel is the Cueball-like programmer with the butterfly and above him four curved arrows pointing up or down.
 The second panel shows the upper atmosphere, with large clouds far below and the earth even further down.
 Also here are shown seven of the same type of arrows.]
 Butterfly Cueball (narration above the panels): The disturbances ripple outward, changing the flow of the eddy currents in the upper atmosphere.
 Butterfly Cueball (narration below the panels): These cause momentary pockets of higher-pressure air to form, [The next two panels are also partial height, leaving room for narration spanning above both panels.
 The first panel shows the atmosphere, again with clouds, and four parallel lines coming from above, and then they begin to merge, getting quite close at the bottom of the panel.
 The second panel shows the four lines merging on a driver platter.]
 Butterfly Cueball (narration above the panels): Which act as lenses that deflect incoming cosmic rays, focusing them to strike the drive platter and flip the desired bit.
 [All the programmers who have commented so far stand in the order they have commented facing the last Cueball-like man, who slaps his forehead.]
 Cueball: Nice.
 'Course, there's an emacs command to do that.
 Cat Cueball: Oh yeah!
 Good ol' C-x M-c M-butterfly...
 Butterfly Cueball: Dammit, Emacs.](https://static.au.edusercontent.com/files/f6qcqxbZdH2e3UZ4oyTre7lk)

 [XKCD 378](https://xkcd.com/378)